COVID-19 Update: This initiative continues with some modifications to engagement activities.

 The City of Toronto's Urban Forestry Branch provides the critical services needed to protect, maintain and enhance the urban forest.
 With funding for this project provided in part through a Community Planting & Stewardship Grant, the City of Toronto is investing in tree planting and stewardship on private land to help grow the urban forest.
 Additional support provided includes the supply and installation of large caliper trees.

 Thank you to the following companies for providing mulch throughout the year!

 Follow and Share

-Follow our social media channels to stay up-to-date on this project and join the conversation by using the hashtag #TCHCTrees.
+Follow our social media channels to stay up-to-date on this project and join the conversation by using the hashtag #TCHTrees.
 Be sure to tag us so we can share them too!

 Interested in finding out more about this project?
 Want to learn all about the latest updates and news?
-Read through our media releases and blogs for more information on how we're adding trees to TCHC properties.
+Read through our media releases and blogs for more information on how we're working with TCH communities to green and beautify their properties.